Storage Bag “Double Weave” / Krajood Grass / THA 3115108 タイ/カチュー(水草) ストレージバッグ 二重編み S・M・L・XL 4サイズ ルイ版

 When the clasp is removed, this basket bag can also be used as a cylindrical storage basket—designed as a versatile 2-way item.

-For larger baskets, longer stalks are needed, so the harvest may be slightly delayed to allow for additional growth before cutting.
+For larger baskets, longer stalks are required, so harvesting is sometimes delayed to allow further growth.

 For most people, basket weaving is not a full-time occupation.

-It is often done in between farming work such as rice cultivation, and most weavers belong to the older generation.
+It is often done in between farming work such as rice cultivation, and most of the weavers belong to the older generation.

 Although there are still few young weavers,

-the value of natural-material products like these is being rediscovered in Thailand,
+natural-material products like these are once again gaining appreciation in Thailand,

-and more young people are beginning to pick up baskets again.
+and more young people are beginning to take an interest in them.

 This page introduces four sizes (S, M, L, XL) of double-woven Krajood basket bags.